NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: INTRODUCTION

 \section{INTRODUCTION}

-Bayesian optimization (BO) is a popular framework for optimizing expensive black-box functions because it often needs far fewer evaluations than alternative derivative-free methods.
+Bayesian optimization (BO) is a popular framework for optimizing expensive black-box functions because it often needs far fewer evaluations than alternative derivative-free methods \citep{jones1998efficient, frazier2018tutorial, garnett2023bayesian}.
 BO has been applied successfully in automated machine learning \citep{snoek2012practical, lindauer2022smac3}, prompt optimization for LLMs \citep{sabbatella2024bayesian}, robotics and control \citep{berkenkamp2023bayesian, paulson2023tutorial}, process optimization \citep{kudva2025multi}, materials design \citep{frazier2015bayesian, tang2024beacon}, and more.
-However, as dimensionality grows, performance often deteriorates, with recent studies attributing this decline to degeneracies such as vanishing or uninformative gradients in the Gaussian process (GP) surrogate that make acquisition optimization brittle when length scales are poorly chosen \citep{papenmeier2025understanding}.
+However, as dimensionality grows, performance often deteriorates, with recent studies attributing this decline to degeneracies such as vanishing or uninformative gradients in the Gaussian process (GP) surrogate \citep{williams2006gaussian} that make acquisition optimization brittle when length scales are poorly chosen \citep{papenmeier2025understanding}.

 This work develops a curvature-aware \textit{local} BO approach and a practical way to make it scale to very high dimensions.
 We introduce \textbf{NeST-BO} (\textbf{Ne}wton-\textbf{S}tep-\textbf{T}argeted \textbf{BO}), which uses the GP surrogate model to \textit{jointly} learn gradient and Hessian information, and chooses new evaluations to shrink a one-step lookahead bound on the Newton-step error.
-The resulting update moves along the predicted Newton step with standard damping techniques.
-Conceptually, NeST-BO targets the step rather than the derivatives themselves -- an approach that we find can learn the Newton direction with far fewer samples than, e.g., finite difference methods would require.
-Because Newton methods can converge much faster than first-order approaches in ill-conditioned landscapes, we conjecture targeting the step can substantially accelerate local BO.
+Conceptually, NeST-BO targets the step rather than the derivatives themselves -- an approach that we find can learn the Newton direction with fewer samples than, e.g., finite difference methods would require.

+NeST-BO is not motivated by the idea that a vanilla Newton methods is a robust \textit{global} solver for nonconvex objectives.
+Rather, it is designed as a local refinement routine: once we are in a neighborhood where the objective is reasonably smooth and the curvature is informative, modified Newton schemes can provide much faster local convergence than purely first-order updates.
+In practice, this ``hybrid'' behavior is typically enforced by standard safeguards (e.g., damping, line search), so that the method behaves like a gradient step when curvature is unreliable, while retaining rapid local convergence when it is helpful \citep{nocedal2006numerical}.
+Because second-order (Newton-type) methods can be highly effective as \textit{local} accelerators even on large, nonconvex objectives when suitably modified, e.g., \citep{martens2010hessianfree}, we conjecture targeting the step can substantially accelerate local BO.

 An important obstacle is the cost of Hessian-based terms, which grows as $O(d^2)$ with input dimension $d$.
 To address this, we instantiate NeST-BO inside lower-dimensional subspaces, using a nested subspace expansion strategy similar to BAxUS \citep{papenmeier2022increasing}.
 This collapses the dominant cost to $O(m^2)$ for subspace dimension $m \ll d$ while preserving the benefits of Newton-step targeting.
 We find that the local Newton step is also naturally robust to the non-stationarity in the mapping from the subspace to the objective function that can be introduced by subspace embeddings, which helps explain why our approach continues to perform well for some problems even as the ambient dimension reaches thousands or more.